-Lauri E. Cleary is an attorney with Lerch, Early & Brewer’s Litigation, Creditors' Rights & Workouts and Employment & Labor groups.
-She represents individual and corporate clients, including religious and other nonprofit organizations and educational institutions, automobile dealers, financial institutions, title insurers and other insurance underwriters.
+Lauri Cleary is an accomplished trial lawyer, litigator, and employment attorney who chairs Lerch, Early & Brewer’s Litigation practice.
+She represents individual and corporate clients, including religious and other nonprofit organizations and educational institutions, automobile dealers, financial institutions, title insurers, and other insurance underwriters.

 Lauri earned her Bachelor of Arts and Juris Doctor from the University of Maryland.
 She joined Lerch Early in 1986 after serving as judicial law clerk to the Honorable Howard S. Chasanow (Retired), Court of Appeals of Maryland, then a member of the Circuit Court for Prince George's County, Md.